advayc/advayc/README.md

-- Passionate self taught developer from Toronto Canada
+Hey, I'm Advay! 👋🏽

-- 💻 Proficient in c++ javascript html python and css
+I'm a Passionate self taught developer from Toronto Canada who has a strong intrest in web and game development in various langauges.
+Currently I'm interested in c++, javascript, html css and python.

 <!---